The Marcon Alliance or Marcon Empire was the largest multi-world power during the Dynastic Period of the Mage Wars.

 Though many details about the Marcons were lost during the Second Chaotic Period, a few fragments have survived, both in the form of written records and oral histories.

 Whenever a new land was conquered, settlers from the previously held regions were brought in to convert the new region.
 The Marcons worshipped their emperor, and forced whoever they conquered to join the imperial cult.
 All who resisted were slaughtered.
+Nearly all Marcons saw enslaved peoples as sub-human, and had no respect for them.
+A typical Marcon would feel more ill-at-ease over killing a dog than killing a slave.

 The Marcons hated technology, and tended to destroy anything more advanced than iron smithing.
 Electricity especially was targeted, and whenever a new land was conquered they would often destroy the cities and relocate the entire population to help quickly subjugate them.